Department of Music

-M.A. candidates must demonstrate reading proficiency in one language other than English judged suitable to the scheme of study by the written consent of the Director of Graduate Studies.
-Students may demonstrate proficiency in one of three ways: (1) By achieving a grade B or better in a UNC-CH fourth-semester (204) language course; (2) By placing out of the fourth-semester language course through the placement examination given by the appropriate foreign-language department; (3) By passing the appropriate Foreign Language Proficiency Assessment offered through the Graduate School.
-Ph.D. candidates must demonstrate proficiency in a second foreign language in one of the three ways described above.
-M.A. candidates must fulfill departmental theory proficiency requirements by examination, or by completing a series of specified undergraduate courses in the department with a grade of B or better.
+For the M.A., students must demonstrate reading proficiency in one language other than English judged suitable to the scheme of study by the written consent of the Director of Graduate Studies.
+Students may demonstrate proficiency in one of three ways: (1) By achieving a grade of B or better in a UNC-CH fourth-semester (204) language course; (2) By placing out of the fourth-semester language course through the placement examination given by the appropriate foreign-language department; (3) By passing the appropriate Foreign Language Proficiency Assessment offered through the Graduate School.
+For the Ph.D., students must demonstrate proficiency in a second foreign language in one of the three ways described above.
+For the M.A., students must also fulfill departmental theory proficiency requirements by examination, or by completing a specified undergraduate course in the department with a grade of B or better.
 Students entering the Ph.D. program with a completed M.A. from another institution must also meet these theory requirements as early in their course of study in the department as possible, and in any event, before they can advance to candidacy for the Ph.D.

-MUSC 750 (Resources and Methods in Musicology) is required of all M.A. students in their first semester, as is MUSC 992 (Master's Thesis) in the fourth semester.
+MUSC 750 (Resources and Methods in Musicology) is required of all students in their first semester.
 Other courses are drawn from a range of offerings comprising proseminars (repertory-, method-, or issue-based studies) and seminars (on more precise topics normally requiring significant research on primary sources).
 Graduate students have the option to include courses from other departments that may be organized as a formal minor (nine hours for the M.A., 15 for the Ph.D.) or as a supporting program.
-Courses taken outside the department must be approved in advance by the director of graduate studies in music and by the departments concerned as directly relevant to a proposed course of study.
+Courses taken outside the department must be approved in advance by the Director of Graduate Studies in music and by the departments concerned as directly relevant to a proposed course of study.